igsldev/technical-support-problem-solving/reports.md

 bypassing the need for a Type-C extension cable.
 This approach eliminates the potential for compatibility issues and ensures optimal <br> performance for all connected devices.

 ====================

+Desktop Fan and Power Supply Turning on and off